gershnik/gershnik.github.io/software.md

 * [MbedNanoTLS](https://github.com/gershnik/MbedNanoTLS){:target="_blank" rel="noopener"}
 : An updated version of Mbed TLS for Arduino Mbed OS Nano boards.

-* [mkdaemonuser](https://github.com/gershnik/mkdaemonuser){:target="_blank" rel="noopener"}
-: A script to create a daemon user account on macOS and other Unix systems.

 * [Multi GH Action Runner](https://github.com/gershnik/multi-gh-action-runner){:target="_blank" rel="noopener"}
 : A Github Actions helper tool that orchestrates creation and running of multiple Github self-hosted runners driven by a config file.
 You can configure multiple runners per-repo for multiple repos and start and stop them all with a single command.
 The tool sets up new repos and cleans up no longer configured ones automatically at startup.